Craft Projects

 8 Simple Perler Bead Dog Patterns

-These first 8 patterns are relatively simple dog patterns.
+These first patterns are relatively simple dog patterns.
 With some help from an adult, a toddler could help work on these Perler bead projects.
-It could even be a good chance to practice counting and colors with your toddlers.
+It’s the perfect chance to practice counting and colors with your toddlers.

 1. Simple Dog Perler Bead Pattern